UjjwalGitter/InstaBus/README.md

 Project description
 This App will help people to book Bus Tickets Online using any UPI Payments.
 - Integrated UPI Payments which will use UPI Apps(Specifically Google Pay(TEZ)) for Payments to buy Bus Ticket Online.
+- Added secured Authentication and proper validation checks which only allow college's email id to login into the App.
 - Firebase(Blaze Plan) is used as the BackEnd of App.
 - Cloud functions(written in JavaScript) are used to trigger and manipulate the data entries of Realtime Database on daily basis.
 App's Functionality-